rmehrizi/multi-view-pose-estimation/README.md

 ######Second Step (single-view):
 1- Edit options/base-options to set "  " to " " . <br />
 2- Edit options/train-options to set " lr " to " " . <br />
-3- Run train4view.py to train the model (4 blocks) and save the best model in exp/multi-view
+3- Run train4view.py to train the model (4 blocks) and save the best model in exp/multi-view <br />
 ```
 cd PoseEstomator
 python train4view.py